learn-academy-2023-bravo/week-5-assessment-ValC001/interview-questions.md

 Your answer: In ruby its a packaged library or application that is used to manage & distribute your projects in ruby.

-Researched answer: "A gem is a bunch of perfectly packaged Ruby code that gives you access to custom methods somebody else wrote.
-Gems just make the process of sharing code much easier.
-The custom methods inside of gems typically have specific functionalities."
+Researched answer: Per my research ,a "gem" is a collection of impeccably  packaged Ruby code that will grant you/users access to unique methods created by others.
+Basically, they simplify the exchange of code.
+There's also custom methods in gems  that typically serve particular purposes.